 Choosing which colours in photographs can create a certain mood for a subject in the frame and also your audience looking at the photo.

-Using colour psychology correctly can enhance the feeling of an image with a strong message.
+Using colours correctly can enhance the feeling of an image with a strong message.
 It is another visual language that photographers use to make their audience react in a certain way.
 You can control the final feeling of a photo by using colours in the correct way.

-As we said at the start, all colour psychology carries an associated feeling, sometimes more than one, but they all tend to be of a similar ilk.
+As we said at the start all colours carry an associated feeling, sometimes more than one, but they all tend to be of a similar ilk.
 Let’s show you what some colours project and example images to back that up.

 Feel free to save these examples and use them in your editing as reference swatches.

-Fingers crossed this guide to colour psychology for photographers will help you appreciate colour in a different light.
+Fingers crossed this guide will help you appreciate colour in a different light.
 Remember to consider everything in your frame when shooting.

 If you’re not able to change your colours in-camera then use that trusty HSL slider in Lightroom to make local adjustments and set the right vibe!